rizallk/zallpanel-v4/README.md

 You can use HTML, CSS and JavaScript from this repository to build your app.

 ## Premium version
-You will get ReactJS, CSS Preprocessor (SASS) and several easy-to-use color themes!
+You will get ReactJS, CSS Preprocessor (SASS) source code and several easy-to-use color themes!
 <br/>
 And you can also request modification to the developer.
 <br/>